ZacharyChim/atzack/content/posts/2019-03-20--w3schools-lightbox/index.md

 1. Hide the lightbox by default.
 2. Only show the lightbox when the thumbnail is clicked.
-3. Use CSS animation to create to zoom in effect.
+3. Use CSS animation to create the zoom in effect.

 ### The HTML of the lightbox
 Here's the HTML of the lightbox: